 While grudgingly rising, this young man turned to my son who was now settling into his window seat, and flatly stated, “I hope you don’t to need to leave your seat because I’m not going to get up.”

 The outraged mother bear when awakened can render years of practiced yoga breathing virtually obsolete.
 Nonetheless, I stifled the impulse to go on the attack.
 After all, at almost eighteen, my son needs to learn how to handle himself in difficult situations.

-Also, wanting to avoid a scene, especially since my son was unfazed, I channeled my mature, even keeled passenger self, and responded, “This is air travel, let’s try to be kind.”
+Also, wanting to avoid a scene, especially since my son was unfazed, I channeled my mature, even keeled passenger self and responded, “This is air travel, let’s try to be kind.”

 My son’s red face coupled with his discreet, “Mom, stop” was all I needed to sit down and start a few rounds of mindful breathing.

 I texted my son and offered to switch seats; surreptitiously savoring the opportunity to have a few words with 29B.
 “I’m fine, mom.
 I like him.
 I think we’ll be good friends,” he wittily replied.

 I wish I could say my offering the young man the granola bar my son declined was a gesture of compassion but truth be told it felt less like genuine thoughtfulness than a callous attempt to use kindness as a weapon.
+He refused it.

 Settling in, I remained hyper attuned, eyes and ears open, ready to pounce should there be just cause.
 That’s when I noticed 29B’s behavior during the safety instructions.
-If I was hyper attuned to him, he was even more hyper attuned to the flight attendant; following each set of directions with an acute attentiveness one rarely sees among passengers.
-He examined the instructions on the safety card word for word and he was wide eyed noting as directed, the location of his seat cushion, oxygen mask and nearest exit.
+If I was hyper attuned to him, he was even more hyper attuned to the flight attendant; following each set of directions with an acute attentiveness rarely seem among fellow passengers.
+He attentively examined the safety card instructions and he was wide eyed while noting, as directed, the location of his seat cushion, oxygen mask and nearest exit.

 The perspective shift, the “ding ding” moment, was swift.
 Could it be that this kid was scared??

 “Of course, that makes sense,” my husband, (the one who frequently sees what I can’t when I’m angry) remarked when I shared the observation.

 Mid flight my husband again offered my son and 29B a granola bar.
 This time they each accepted.
 I turned to let the young man know the bar contained peanuts in case he had allergies.

 He asked me if I knew when we were landing.
 He appeared nervous.
-When I told him we were scheduled to land around 2:00, he seemed bothered asking me if I was sure as he thought it was 1:30.
+When I told him we were scheduled to land around 2:00 he appeared agitated asking me if I was sure as he thought it was 1:30.
 I confirmed it was closer to two.
 He took a deep breath and sat back.

 I noted he had his forehead pressed against the seat in front of him.“Is it always this bumpy?”
 I heard him timidly ask my son.